dizhengao/plant-growth-chamber/Design/Prototype.md

   -  High light output - up to 3,000 µmol.m-2.s-1 at the distance of 20 cm
   - £4,500 with a controller

-## 5. Data logging
+## 5. Data logging and visualisation

-Connect Arduino to Rpi, and use Rpi to upload data to a cloud.
+Connect Arduino to Rpi, and use Rpi to upload data to a Adafruit-IO or use Heroku.

-Display on LCD screen.
+Also display on a LCD screen.